x2-dmmd/x2/md/tutorials/4calculator.md

 ## Lesson

 From the last three lessons, you learned how to print values into the terminal, get user inputs, modify strings and numbers, and create branches.
-In this lesson, you will be using all of these knowledge to construct a calculator using x2.
-Even though it may seem difficult at first, it is really just made up of simple components.
+In this lesson, you will be using all of this knowledge to construct a calculator using x2.
+Even though it may seem difficult at first, it is just made up of simple components.
 Let's break it down.

 Let's introduce the program and get some inputs from the user using the `out` and `read` operators: